JakeSteam/blog-programming/_posts/2023-07-29-calculating-jekyll-blog-word-count-and-more.md

 * Longest post: [Asynchronous Map Generator for Android](https://blog.jakelee.co.uk/android-asynchronous-map-generator/) (3661 words)
 * Shortest post: [2020’s essential Android development techniques](https://blog.jakelee.co.uk/2020s-essential-android-development-techniques/) (62 words)

 3.6k words in a single post!?
 The map generator writeup was my very first post on the site way back in 2017, so I understandably spend quite a lot of time going into... perhaps too much detail.
+However, I wonder if code is somehow included, since the post doesn't seem *that* long.
 The shortest post is essentially just an advert for an article I wrote for my employer, hence the impressively low 62 words.

 Overall I'm pretty happy with an average of ~1k words per post.
 I've always intended to write detailed, unique articles, and this shows they're usually "meaty" enough to justify publication.
 Nice!
 150k words over 5.5 years is also not too bad, eventually I'd love to do an analysis over time.